 The RF 85 F1.2 L DS has a focus-by-wire or electrical manual focus (vs. a direct gear-driven system) implementation of Ring USM.
 The manual focus ring electronically controls the focus of the lens.
 FTM (Full Time Manual) focusing is supported in AF mode with the camera in one-shot drive mode, but the shutter release must be half-pressed for the focus ring to become active.
 Note that FTM does not work if electronic manual focusing is disabled in the camera's menu.
 The lens' switch must be in the "MF" position and the camera meter must be on/awake for manual focusing to be available.

-With electronics driving AF, the rate of focus change caused by the focus ring can be electronically controlled and it can be variable, based on the ring's rotation speed.
+Electronically driven MF enables the rate of focus change to be variable based on the ring's rotation speed.
 I never acclimated to that feature and with the R-series cameras, a linear (non-variable) adjustment speed can be configured.
 That's my preference and in this mode, the RF 85 F1.2 L DS's focus is adjusted very slowly with 360° of ring rotation taking it from minimum focus distance to infinity, allowing for very precise focusing capabilities.

 The focus ring is not huge but adequate for a prime lens of this size.
 Manual focus adjustments with this lens are very smooth with a light but nice rotational resistance provided by the ring.
 Moderate (normal) subject magnification/framing changes are seen in full extent focus range changes.
 The examples below illustrate a full-extent DS lens focus distance adjustment.